EamonKeane/airflow-GKE-k8sExecutor-helm/Readme.md

 kubectl port-forward $POD_NAME 8080:8080
 ```

-## SSL Webpage
+## SSL Admin UI Webpage

-To expose the web server behind a https url with google oauth, please see the section below.
+To expose the web server behind a https url with google oauth, please see the section for google-oauth, cert-manager and nginx-ingress install instructions [SSL UI](#Exposing-oauth2-Google-ingress-with-cert-manager-and-nginx-ingress).

-## NFS Server
-Please see below for the installation instructions for [NFS Server](#NFS-Server).
-This is used as a temporary solution until Google Cloud Filestore comes out (circa August/September 2018) <https://cloud.google.com/filestore/>.
-When this comes out it will be straightforward to change a few flags in the install script to achieve a HA setup (tolerant to a full GCE_ZONE being wiped out).

 ## Tidying up

 The easiest way to tidy-up is to delete the project and make a new one if re-deploying, however there are steps in tidying-up.sh to delete the individual resources.

 ## Helm chart layout

 There are a few elements to the chart:

-* This chart only focuses on the kubernetes executor and is tailored to run on GKE, but
-with some effort could be modified to run on premise or EKS/AKS.
+* This chart only focuses on the kubernetes executor and is tailored to run on GKE, but with some effort could be modified to run on premise or EKS/AKS.
 * A persistent disk is used for dags.
 You need to populate this separately using e.g. Jenkins.
 * Pre-install hooks add the airflow-RBAC account, dags PV, dags PVC and CloudSQL service.
 If the step fails at this point, you will need to remove everything before running helm again.
 See `tidying-up.sh` for details.
 * Pre-install and pre-upgrade hook to run the alembic migrations
 * Separate, templated airflow.cfg a change of which triggers a redeployment of both the web scheduler and the web server.
 This is due to the name of the configmap being appended with the current seconds (-{{ .Release.Time.Seconds }}) so a new configmap gets deployed each time.
 You may want to delete old configmaps from time to time.

 ## Debugging

 When debugging it is useful to set the executor to LocalExecutor.
 This can be done by the following:

 ```bash
 --set airflowCfg.core.executor=LocalExecutor
 ```

 This way you can see all the logs on one pod and can still test kubernetes using the Pod Operator (this requires a kubeconfig to be mounted on the scheduler pod, which is part of the setup).

 To view the applied configuration, shell into a pod and paste the following code: